joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ![](/uploads/webjea_initialoverview.png)

 You now have a base WebJEA install!
+By default, WebJEA comes with 2 PowerShell files:

+* overview.ps1
+* validate.ps1